 What should you do if you have a patient who may benefit from corneal cross-linking?

 We are pleased to offer corneal cross-linking at Associated Eye Care.
 A corneal evaluation visit is required to assess candidacy for the procedure and can be scheduled by calling 651-275-3000.
-Treating pre-existing dry eye is recommended to assure that pre-operative measurements are reliable.
+Treating pre-existing Dry Eye Disease is recommended to assure that pre-operative measurements are reliable.